abzaremba97/msac-lab6/exercise09.md

 7. How much of the commit hash do you need to specify?
 Hint, run `git help log`

+Any amount of characters as long as it is unique to that respository.

 8. How can you show just the last three commit messages?

+git log -n 3